dtymoszenko/Cache-Simulator/README.md

 # Cache-Simulator
-In order to avoid Google indexing my Github repository and people being able to find my repository from searching on Google, code for this project is stored on the **WORK branch**, please switch to work branch to see the code.
+In order to avoid Google indexing my Github repository and people being able to find my repository from searching on Google, code for this project is stored on the WORK branch, please switch to work branch to see the code.

 To avoid Google from indexing my repository, look at robots.txt from Github